osadezu/lazy-cupid/README.md

 - [Browser Router](https://reactrouter.com/)
 - Authenticated API requests (HTTP over TLS)

+### Acknowledgement

+The following APIs provide the greeting card content:

+- [Paper Quotes](https://paperquotes.com/)
+- [Cataas](https://cataas.com/)

 ## Next Steps

 - Refactor API calls to organize in modular functions that enable subsequent calls to add content to collections.
 - Improve app logic to preserve states when returning from card preview to builder.
 - Perform validation of search parameters when loading shared link to verify that the minimum components are present and no apparent errors are found.
 - Use Protocol Buffers to compress url search parameters and obscure details.
-- Add more customization options like images from a different API and
+- Add more customization options like images from a different API and selectors for image fit andbackground color.

-### Acknowledgement

-The following APIs provide the greeting card content:

-- [Paper Quotes](https://paperquotes.com/)
-- [Cataas](https://cataas.com/)

 ## User Stories